Jun 01 , 2022

 3. Medicated wipes: Helps prevent acne or other skin diseases.

-Wet wipes are generally classified as scented, unflavored or unscented.
+If you don't like dry diaper overnight, wet wipes are generally classified as scented, unflavored or unscented.
 Fragrance ingredients will either be listed on the packaging or simply labeled "scent".

 Note: Wipes that are labeled "unscented" may contain ingredients that mask their original odor, even though they have no noticeable odor.
 Wipes labeled "fragrance-free" have no added fragrance, but the product may have an odor.